metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

-- `name` (String) Name is a textual name for the server configuration and must be unique.
-The name is used by the operator to uniquely identify a server class, and map pods back to an intended configuration.
+- `name` (String) Name is a textual name for the server configuration and must be unique.The name is used by the operator to uniquely identify a server class,and map pods back to an intended configuration.
-- `services` (List of String) Services is the set of Couchbase services to run on this server class.
-At least one class must contain the data service.
-The field may contain any of 'data', 'index', 'query', 'search', 'eventing' or 'analytics'.
-Each service may only be specified once.
+- `services` (List of String) Services is the set of Couchbase services to run on this server class.At least one class must contain the data service.
+The field may containany of 'data', 'index', 'query', 'search', 'eventing' or 'analytics'.Each service may only be specified once.
 - `size` (Number) Size is the expected requested of the server class.
-This field must be greater than or equal to 1.
+This fieldmust be greater than or equal to 1.

 Optional:

-- `autoscale_enabled` (Boolean) AutoscaledEnabled defines whether the autoscaling feature is enabled for this class.
-When true, the Operator will create a CouchbaseAutoscaler resource for this server class.
-The CouchbaseAutoscaler implements the Kubernetes scale API and can be controlled by the Kubernetes horizontal pod autoscaler (HPA).
+- `autoscale_enabled` (Boolean) AutoscaledEnabled defines whether the autoscaling feature is enabled for this class.When true, the Operator will create a CouchbaseAutoscaler resource for thisserver class.
+The CouchbaseAutoscaler implements the Kubernetes scale API andcan be controlled by the Kubernetes horizontal pod autoscaler (HPA).
 - `env` (Attributes List) Env allows the setting of environment variables in the Couchbase server container. (see [below for nested schema](#nestedatt--spec--servers--env))
 - `env_from` (Attributes List) EnvFrom allows the setting of environment variables in the Couchbase server container. (see [below for nested schema](#nestedatt--spec--servers--env_from))
+- `image` (String) Image is the container image name that will be used to launch Couchbaseserver instances in this server class.
+You cannot downgrade the Couchbaseversion.
+Across spec.image and all server classes there can only be twodifferent Couchbase images.
+Updating this field to a value different thanspec.image will cause an automatic upgrade of the server class.
+If it isn'tspecified then the cluster image will be used.
-- `pod` (Attributes) Pod defines a template used to create pod for each Couchbase server instance.
-Modifying pod metadata such as labels and annotations will update the pod in-place.
-Any other modification will result in a cluster upgrade in order to fulfill the request.
-The Operator reserves the right to modify or replace any field.
-More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#pod-v1-core (see [below for nested schema](#nestedatt--spec--servers--pod))
+- `pod` (Attributes) Pod defines a template used to create pod for each Couchbase serverinstance.
+Modifying pod metadata such as labels and annotations willupdate the pod in-place.
+Any other modification will result in a clusterupgrade in order to fulfill the request.
+The Operator reserves the rightto modify or replace any field.
+More info:https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#pod-v1-core (see [below for nested schema](#nestedatt--spec--servers--pod))
-- `resources` (Attributes) Resources are the resource requirements for the Couchbase server container.
-This field overrides any automatic allocation as defined by 'spec.autoResourceAllocation'. (see [below for nested schema](#nestedatt--spec--servers--resources))
+- `resources` (Attributes) Resources are the resource requirements for the Couchbase server container.This field overrides any automatic allocation as defined by'spec.autoResourceAllocation'. (see [below for nested schema](#nestedatt--spec--servers--resources))
-- `server_groups` (List of String) ServerGroups define the set of availability zones you want to distribute pods over, and construct Couchbase server groups for.
-By default, most cloud providers will label nodes with the key 'topology.kubernetes.io/zone', the values associated with that key are used here to provide explicit scheduling by the Operator.
-You may manually label nodes using the 'topology.kubernetes.io/zone' key, to provide failure-domain aware scheduling when none is provided for you.
-Global server groups are applied to all server classes, and may be overridden on a per-server class basis to give more control over scheduling and server groups.
+- `server_groups` (List of String) ServerGroups define the set of availability zones you want to distributepods over, and construct Couchbase server groups for.
+By default, mostcloud providers will label nodes with the key 'topology.kubernetes.io/zone',the values associated with that key are used here to provide explicitscheduling by the Operator.
+You may manually label nodes using the'topology.kubernetes.io/zone' key, to provide failure-domainaware scheduling when none is provided for you.
+Global server groups areapplied to all server classes, and may be overridden on a per-server classbasis to give more control over scheduling and server groups.
 - `volume_mounts` (Attributes) VolumeMounts define persistent volume claims to attach to pod. (see [below for nested schema](#nestedatt--spec--servers--volume_mounts))

 <a id="nestedatt--spec--servers--env"></a>